bravokeyl/message-trigger/readme.txt

 == Installation ==

-1. Upload 'meassagetrigger' folder  to the '/wp-content/plugins/'' directory
+1. Upload 'meassage-trigger' folder  to the '/wp-content/plugins/' directory
-2. Activate the plugin through the \'Plugins\' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings->Message Trigger and set the messages
 4. Go to specific post you will separate box for trigger message